Frequently asked questions

 Plain text submissions are currently limited to 16,777,215 characters.
 More than enough to hold the longest novel ever as declared by the Guinness Book of World Records.

-Visit our contact page.
+Visit our Support page.